10 Common Causes of Female Infertility You Should Know

 • How is infertility diagnosed in women?

-Ans: Through hormone tests, ultrasounds, HSG, laparoscopy, and ovulation tracking.
+Ans: Through hormone tests, ultrasounds, HSG, laparoscopy, and ovulation tracking to identify specific causes of infertility in women.

 • Can infertility be treated?